Instability of hysteretic phase interfaces in a mean-field model with inhomogeneities: Introduction

 Phase interfaces and free boundary problems are ubiquitous in the sciences and appear naturally in systems that consist of a large number of bistable particles (or units) which are coupled by certain \mbox{interactions}.
 The underlying model is often a regularization of a diffusive PDE with \mbox{non-monotone} constitutive relation and the phase boundaries satisfy in the sharp interface limit the Stefan \mbox{condition} as well as an additional formula.
 In the simplest case, the latter represents the classical Maxwell \mbox{construction} and fixes the nonlinearity at the interface to a certain value.
 The Cahn-Hilliard \mbox{equation} is the most prominent example but there also exist more sophisticated models with \mbox{hysteresis} that distinguish between standing and moving interfaces and allow for both pinning and depinning \mbox{effects}.
 Important examples are the viscous approximation studied in \cite{NCP91,Plo94,EP04} and the related lattice model in \cite{HH13,HH18}.
 See also \cite{LM12} for a numerical discussion and \cite{DG17} for the thermodynamical aspects of the different interface rules.

-In this paper we study a simpler equation which has already been investigated in the context of plasticity, see \cite{MT12} and the discussion in section \ref{sect13} below.
-In our model, each particle is described by a fast scalar gradient ODE with respect to a double-well potential and the interactions are not of diffusive type but imposed by a non-local mean-field that stems from a slowly varying dynamical constraint.
-A further important ingredient is a quenching function which models fluctuations in form of inhomogeneities and affects the effective dynamics in the scaling limit of vanishing relaxation times.
-Our model also leads to hysteretic phase interfaces but their dynamics is not given by free boundary problems with bulk diffusion and Stefan condition.
+In this paper we study a simpler equation \BMHC which has been introduced in \cite{MT12} as a minimal particle model that exhibits non-trivial plastic behavior in the macroscopic limit with slow loading, see section \ref{sect11} below for more details and \cite{PT00} for a precursory version.
+Each \EMHC particle is described by a fast scalar gradient ODE with respect to a double-well potential and the interactions are not of diffusive type but imposed by a non-local mean-field that stems from a slowly varying dynamical constraint.
+A further important ingredient is an inhomogeneity function which models \BMHC parametric fluctuations on the particle level \EMHC and affects the effective dynamics in the scaling limit of vanishing relaxation times. \BMHC The non-local model in our paper \EMHC also leads to hysteretic phase interfaces but their dynamics is not given by free boundary problems with bulk diffusion and Stefan condition.
 Instead we find a two dimensional but rate-independent limit equation that combines quasi-stationary approximation with a flow rule for the interface position.
 Despite its simplicity the model exhibits a rather complex dynamical behaviour depending on the choice of the parameters.
 Our main result predicts the existence of two different dynamical regimes depending on whether travelling wave solutions with constant interface width are dynamically stable or not.